jindrichmynarz/dissertation/parts/fusion.md

 The order of notice types was provided as an inline table to the SPARQL Update operation resolving the conflicts.
 In line with this strategy, we also preferred the most recent values of `pc:awardDate`.
 We used *Most specific concept* ([ibid.](#Bleiholder2006), p.
 4) strategy for resolution of conflicts in values from hierarchical concept schemes.
-In case a functional property had multiple concepts that were in a hierarchical relation, the most specific concepts were retained.
+In case a single functional property linked multiple concepts that were in a hierarchical relation, the most specific concepts were retained.
 For instance, we removed procedure types that can be transitively inferred by following `skos:broaderTransitive` links.
 We used *No gossiping* ([ibid.](#Bleiholder2006), p.
 3) strategy for conflicting boolean values.
-If a boolean property has both `true` and `false` value, and there is no way to prioritize a value, we conclude the true value of the property is unknown, and therefore delete the conflicting values.
+If a boolean property has both `true` and `false` value, and there is no way to prioritize a value, we conclude the true value of the property is unknown, and therefore delete both conflicting values.
 Once the conflicts were resolved by the above-described strategies, we moved the remaining notice data to the associated contracts, which corresponds with the strategy *Take the information* ([ibid.](#Bleiholder2006), p.
 3).
 We excluded notice's proper data, such as submission date or notice type, from this step.
 If all previous conflict resolution strategies failed, in select cases we followed the *Roll the dice* ([ibid.](#Bleiholder2006), p.
 5) strategy and picked a random value via the `SAMPLE` aggregate function in SPARQL.
 We did this for procedure types (values of `pc:procedureType`), contracting authorities (values of `pc:contractingAuthority`) without valid RNs, and actual prices (values of `pc:actualPrice`).

-The final polishing touch was to delete resources orphaned during data fusion.
+The final polishing touch was to excise the resources orphaned during data fusion.
-Since deleting orphans may create more orphans, we deleted orphans in the topological order based on their links.
+Since removing orphans may create more orphans, we deleted orphans in the topological order based on their links.
-In this way we first deleted orphans, followed by deleting their dependent resources that were orphaned next.
+In this way we first removed orphans, followed by deleting their dependent resources that were orphaned next.

 ### Evaluation